ryan1288/self_driving_car_nd_proj3/README.md

 * In each epoch, the average accuracy is calculated through the validation set with 0% dropout rate

 ### Results and Discussion
-My final model results were:
+My final model results [Code Blocks 9-10] were:
 * training set accuracy of 0.996
 * validation set accuracy of 0.963
 * test set accuracy of 0.943